tobimori/better-auth-attio-plugin/README.md

     attio({
       secret: process.env.ATTIO_SECRET, // Shared secret for authentication from step 1
-      waitUntil: ctx.waitUntil, // Defer sync until after response is sent, for edge environments like Cloudflare Workers }),
+      waitUntil: ctx.waitUntil, // Defer sync until after response is sent, for edge environments like Cloudflare Workers
+      passwordResetRedirectTo: "/reset-password", // Optional: URL where users reset their password (defaults to "/reset-password")
+    }),
     // You'll also want the admin, and organization plugins for full functionality admin(),